Satisfy You (Puff Daddy song)

-"Satisfy You" is a 1999 single by American rapper Puff Daddy featuring singer R. Kelly on the hook.
-The song spent six weeks at number 1 on the U.S. R&B chart and peaked at number 2 on the Billboard Hot 100 chart for three weeks.
-The song was co-written by both Combs and Kelly, with additional writing by Kelly Price, who performs backing vocals.
-The song's beat and bassline is taken from "I Got 5 on It" by Luniz, which itself interpolates Club Nouveau's "Why You Treat Me So Bad" among others.
-The song is about satisfying the significant other.
-It garnered a nomination for Best Rap Performance by a Duo or Group at the 42nd Grammy Awards in 2000.
+"Satisfy You" is a song by American rapper Puff Daddy featuring singer R. Kelly.
+The song was co-written by both Puff Daddy and Kelly, with additional writing by Kelly Price, who performs backing vocals.
+The song's beat and bassline is taken from "I Got 5 on It" by Luniz, which itself interpolates Club Nouveau's "Why You Treat Me So Bad", among others.

+Released on August 31, 1999, "Satisfy You" spent six weeks at number one on the US Hot R&B Singles & Tracks chart and peaked at number two on the Billboard Hot 100.
+It was also successful in Europe, peaking at number two in Germany and entering the top 10 in Belgium, Iceland, the Netherlands, Switzerland, and the United Kingdom.
+It received a nomination for Best Rap Performance by a Duo or Group at the 42nd Grammy Awards in 2000, losing to "You Got Me" by the Roots.

 Music video

 The music video's main story shows the rapper walking in on his girlfriend cheating on him with another man.
 The music video then shows R. Kelly and Puff Daddy singing the chorus in a valley and mountain desert area.
 The video was directed by Hype Williams.